Gilbert and Ellice Islands: Transition to self-determination

 In 1946, Tarawa, in the Gilbert Islands, was made the administrative capital, replacing Ocean Island.
 The headquarters of the Colony were transferred from Betio to Bairiki.
 This development included establishing the King George V Secondary School for boys and the Elaine Bernacchi Secondary School for girls.

 A Colony Conference was organised at Marakei in 1956, which was attended by officials and representatives (magistrates) from each island in the Gilbert and Ellice Islands Colony, conferences were held every two years until 1962.
 The development of administration continued with the creation in 1963 of an Advisory Council of five officials and 12 representatives who were appointed by the Resident Commissioner.
 In 1964 an Executive Council was established with eight officials and eight representatives.
 The representative members were elected in the Gilbert and Ellice Islands Advisory Council election held in 1964.
 The Resident Commissioner was now required to consult the Executive Council regarding the creation of laws to make decisions that affected the Gilbert and Ellice Islands Colony.

-The Tungaru Association was created by Reuben Uatioa to “promote Gilbertese culture and interests,” and in 1965, the Gilbertese National Party, first political party of the colony, was established with the same leader, protesting about the lack of consideration that British rulers have towards Gilbertese, preferring somehow the Ellicean civil servants.
+The Tungaru Association was created by Reuben Uatioa to "promote Gilbertese culture and interests", and in 1965, the Gilbertese National Party, first political party of the colony, was established with the same leader, protesting about the lack of consideration that British rulers have towards Gilbertese, preferring somehow the Ellicean civil servants.
+The Elliceans (further Tuvaluans) were concerned about their minority status in the Gilbert and Ellice Islands Colony.
+In 1974, ethnic differences within the colony caused the Polynesians of the Ellice Islands to vote for separation from the Gilbert Islands (later Kiribati).
+On 1 October 1975, the Ellice Islands became the separate British colony of Tuvalu, but the separation was completed on 1 January 1976.

 A Constitution was introduced in 1967, which created a House of Representatives for the Gilbert and Ellice Islands colony that comprised seven appointed officials and 23 members elected by the islanders.
 Tuvalu elected four members of the House of Representatives.
 The 1967 Constitution also established the Governing Council.
 The House of Representatives only had the authority to recommend laws; the Governing Council had the authority to enact laws following a recommendation from the House of Representatives.